Koshi Basin ecology

-CSIRO and its SDIP ecology program in Nepal includes activities to build the knowledge base on water‐ecology‐livelihood relationships that are necessary to conduct integrated assessment of changes in flow regimes.
-We are working to align these activities with other key knowledge players in the region, especially universities.
+CSIRO and its SDIP ecology program in Nepal built a knowledge base on water‐ecology‐livelihood relationships necessary to conduct integrated assessment of changes in flow regimes.
+These activities were aligned as collaborations with other key knowledge players in the region, especially universities.

-As part of this project, Nepal ecologists will supervise three Nepali Masters students to undertake field work to determine flow-ecology relationships by understanding the water requirements and therefore habitat requirements of the Ganga dolphin, macroinvertebrates, birds, and aquatic vegetation over 2018-2019.
+As part of this project, Nepal ecologists supervised three Nepali Masters students to undertake field work to determine flow-ecology relationships by understanding the water requirements and therefore habitat requirements of the Ganga dolphin, macroinvertebrates, birds, and aquatic vegetation.
 These environmental assets are thought to be some of the ecological indicator species of flow change in Nepal.

 Project leader: Dr Tanya Doody

 This SDIP work is part of a portfolio of investments supported by the Australian Government addressing the regional challenges of water, food and energy security in South Asia.

 The SDIP2 aims to improve the integrated management of water, energy and food in the Himalayan river basins, addressing climate risk and the interests of women and girls.
 It seeks to: